Upper School 2020

 Students will complete the Safer Together app prior to entering school each day.

 Masks and Physical Distancing

-Classrooms are arranged to provide six feet of distance between students, making most classrooms appropriate for 12–15 students.
+Classrooms are arranged to provide CDC-recommended distance between students.

 Navigation and foot traffic is routed to ensure appropriate distance.
 Teachers will oversee students during times between classes and break times to reinforce safety behaviors.